Israel lobby in the United States: Degree of influence

 The impact of pro-Israel organizations and sentiment in the United States has been the subject of considerable academic and journalistic interest.

-CIA original operative Miles Copeland wrote: "Our diplomats and intelligence officers' fears of Zionist influence are great..."
+Miles Copeland, a founding member of the Central Intelligence Agency, wrote: "Our diplomats and intelligence officers' fears of Zionist influence are great..."

 Mearsheimer and Walt have collected and quoted some of the lobbyists' comments on their organizations' political capital.
 For example, Mearsheimer and Walt quote Morris Amitay, former AIPAC director as saying, "It's almost politically suicidal...for a member of Congress who wants to seek reelection to take any stand that might be interpreted as anti-policy of the conservative Israeli government."
-They also quote a Michael Massing article in which an unnamed staffer sympathetic to Israel said, "We can count on well over half the House –250 to 300 members– to do reflexively whatever AIPAC wants."
+They also quote a Michael Massing article in which an unnamed staffer sympathetic to Israel said, "We can count on well over half the House – 250 to 300 members – to do reflexively whatever AIPAC wants."
 Similarly they cite former AIPAC official Steven Rosen illustrating AIPAC's power for Jeffrey Goldberg by putting a napkin in front of him and saying, "In twenty-four hours, we could have the signatures of seventy senators on this napkin."